Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple TV devices work very similarly to Roku devices, with a built-in OS and an app store to navigate streaming services.
 They both come with a physical remote, but you can also use a normal remote control or a remote app on your smartphone.

 As expected from Apple-brand devices, they start at a much higher price point than those of most competitors.
-The HD model costs $149, while the 4K model has two versions with 32GB of storage ($179) and 64GB of storage ($199).
-However, all new purchases come with a free year of Apple TV Plus, which would normally cost $60.
+The HD model costs $144, while the 4K model has two versions with 32GB of storage ($179) and 64GB of storage ($199).
+However, all new purchases come with three months of Apple TV Plus for free.

 Amazon Fire TV